kliegr/arcBench/README.md

 This will creat file `result/results.csv`, which contains one line for each configuration.

+## Benchmark of Interpretable Decision Sets
+The repository also contains scripts for benchmarking the IDS algorithm:

+    IDS_deterministic_sensitivity_rule_count.py
+    IDS_deterministic_sensitivity_data_size.py
+    IDS_det_UCI.py

+The scripts do what the filename says: the first script bechmarks the time taken by IDS depending on the number of input rules.
+The second benchmark fixes the number of rules and varies the data size.
+The third script performs a proof of concept run on one fold from the UCI datasets.
+Due to the scalability limitations, this script times out on all datasets.

+### Setup.
+The scripts expect that they are located in the same folder as checked out IDS repository (<a href="https://github.com/lvhimabindu/interpretable_decision_sets">official</a>, <a href="https://github.com/kliegr/interpretable_decision_sets">clone</a>).
+The `IDS_deterministic_local.py` file needs to be "patched" by removing any code after the last function (`deterministic_local_search`) is defined.

+The results are saved to the `results` folder as
+    ids-rulecount.csv
+    ids-datasize.csv
+    ids-uci.csv

 ## Precomputed results
 Note that the arcBench project is shipped with precomputed detailed and summary results in the `result` folder.
 If you want to recompute the results, rename/remove these files.